 For each filter that passed the certification check, we looked at real-world performance data, replacement cartridge costs over 12 months, installation requirements, and user feedback from Consumer Reports, Wirecutter, and Reddit’s r/watertreatment community.

-Weddell Duo — Best for PFAS Concerns
+Weddell Duo — Best Overall

 SpecDetail